|

 a sample called The Sinking, which proves that she is a genuine poetess:

-out her soul onto
+The actress poursout her soul onto

 the canvas.